 If you access the fixture using the handle it is patched on, all cells of the fixture will be controlled together.
 To access the sub fixtures independently, press Unfold then the select button of the fixture.
 In the Fixtures workspace, the current page of fixtures will be replaced by select buttons for each individual fixture cell.
+On the preset faders, the unfolded fixture cells will start at preset 1.
 You can also select subfixtures from the numeric keypad.
-See section 4.1.4 on page 64 for more details of working with fixture cells.
+See section 4.1.4 on page 62 for more details of working with fixture cells.